 Please refer to this documentation's terminology overview for definitions and disambiguation between apps, add-ons, modules, and views.

-Having an embedded application server facilitates both portability as well as rapid development cycles.
+The Splunk Web Framework ships with an embedded application server to facilitate both portability as well as rapid development cycles.